Cirkit Designer Logo

 Important Considerations and Best Practices

-• Battery First: Always connect the battery before the solar panel to prevent voltage spikes.
+• Battery First: Always connect the battery before the solar panel to avoid damaging the controller.

-• Use Proper Wire Gauges: Ensure the wires used can handle the current without overheating.
+• Use Proper Wire Gauge: Use wires with an appropriate gauge to handle the current without overheating.

 • Ventilation: Install the controller in a well-ventilated area to prevent overheating.